Racine in Racine County, Wisconsin — The American Midwest (Great Lakes)

 Racine's Underground Railroad Maritime Link

-National Underground Railroad Network to Freedom
+Erected 2005 by National Underground Railroad Network to Freedom.

 Location.
 42° 43.992′ N, 87° 46.726′ W. Marker is in Racine, Wisconsin, in Racine County.
-Marker can be reached from Lake Michigan Pathway.
+It can be reached from Lake Michigan Pathway.
 On a point overlooking Racine Harbor, accessible only by pedestrian walkway.
 Touch for map.
 Marker is at or near this postal address: 2 Gaslight Point Pile Wall, Racine WI 53403, United States of America.
 Touch for directions.

-(approx. half a mile away); Racine, Wisconsin (approx. half a mile away); Jerome Increase Case / Mascot and Trademark (approx. half a mile away); Joshua Glover Commemorative Marker (approx. half a mile away); Racine County Historical Museum (approx. half a mile away); Gilbert Knapp Park (approx. 0.7 miles away); Engine House No. 3 (approx. ¾ mile away).
+Other nearby markers.
+At least 8 other markers are within walking distance of this marker: Site of Armour's Livery Stable (approx. 0.3 miles away); The Racine Harbor (approx. 0.4 miles away); Robert J. Goebel, Lt.
+Col. USAF (approx. 0.4 miles away); Racine Elks Club, Lodge No. 252 (approx. half a mile away); Civil War Memorial (approx. half a mile away); Racine, Wisconsin (approx. half a mile away); Jerome Increase Case / Mascot and Trademark (approx. half a mile away); Joshua Glover (approx. half a mile away).
 Touch for a list and map of all markers in Racine.

 Additional keywords. maritime